industrial-robotics/atwork_central_factory_hub/README.md

 ## Installation
-The RoboCup@Work Central Factory Hub (CFH) can be installed on most Linux distributions.
+The Work Central Factory Hub (CFH) can be installed on most Linux distributions.
 However, some require dependencies being built from source.
 The currently supported setup is Ubuntu 14.04, with Boost 1.54.
 For other non-supported distributions and setups see Alternative Installation Hints at the end of this readme.

 ### Officially Supported Setup: Ubuntu 14.04, Boost 1.54